jeremy-cc/solarch-assoc/README.md

 ###### CloudFront

 1. Edge location - point at which content will be cached 'locally'
-2. Origin - original source of data [EC2, ALB, S3, Route53]
+2. Origin - original source of data (EC2, ALB, S3, Route53)
-3. Distribution - CDN consisting of 2 - N Edge locations
+3. Distribution - CDN consisting of 2 to N Edge locations
-4.  can read from and write to Edge locations - writes are cached for the object's TTL.
+4. You can read from and write to Edge locations - writes are cached for the object's TTL.
 You can expire early but you will be charged.
-5.  two types - Web & RTMP
+5. Two types - Web & RTMP
 6. TTLs must be set to match periodicity of content
 7. Use signed cookies or urls to enforce access control onto resources.
 8. 15-20 mins to provision a distribution.
 9. Possile to customise HTTP responses; restrict or permit (white XOR blacklist) by geographical location;
 10. Can create an *invalidation* to prevent caching of specific media objects on edge locations - billable.
+11. PCI/DSS and HIPAA compliant

 ###### Encryption